CmosTheBattery/zscript-badass-edition/README.md

 these are some other cool projects you should check out if you haven't!

-[Freedoom](https://github.com/freedoom/freedoom) is a replacement IWAD for the Doom engine, and the whole project was based and built specifically for it
+[Freedoom](https://github.com/freedoom/freedoom) is a replacement iwad for the doom engine, and the whole project was based and built specifically for it

 [Biff Fraggar](https://github.com/SmekkyBoy/Biff-Fraggar) is a cool little standalone libre and foss game on the doom engine, created by some of our contributors